Update: This post has been updated to the recently released Delphi 10.3.2.

 For Windows desktop development, the VCL has always been an excellent choice with a proven record, used across all industries.

-There are third-party tools such as FMX4Linux, CrossVCL, and TurboCocoa which also enable you to develop cross-platform solutions from within Delphi.
+There are third-party tools such as CrossVCL, and TurboCocoa which offer further options for developing cross-platform solutions from within Delphi.

 If you are a startup, hobbyist, or entrepreneur Delphi gives you that efficiency where you develop once and deploy to multiple targets.
-As long as it fits your criteria you get the same kind of leverage that Ruby on Rails provides for the web, or Flutter for mobile.
+As long as it fits your criteria you get the same kind of leverage that Ruby on Rails provides for the web.

 Why not Delphi?